What Are Mortgages: How Mortgages Work Explained in Simple Terms

 How to find the best mortgage for you?

 We know finding the best mortgage can seem like a challenge.
 You must compare mortgage options to see what fits your needs.
-A mortgage broker helps by offering advice on various mortgages, including fixed-rate, adjustable-rate, and interest-only mortgages.
+A mortgage broker helps by offering advice on various mortgages, including fixed-rate, variable rate, and interest-only mortgages.

 They understand your financial situation and recommend options that suit you.